 Judy continues to live and explore her yoga by working with the ground, the breath and the spine.
 Her current teachers, from whom she draws great inspiration, include Diane Long, Sandra Sabatini, Gary Carter and Christine Borg.

-Yvonne Austen (lead tutor), Dr Graham Burns (philosophy tutor) plus visiting tutors.
+Yvonne Austen (lead tutor), Dr Graham Burns (philosophy tutor), anatomy and physiology tutor to be confirmed plus visiting tutors.

 Yvonne is a Yoga teacher/therapist.